Cameron Heyward: 2018

 In Week 5 against the Atlanta Falcons, Heyward recorded 1.5 sacks and 1 tackle for loss in a 41–17 blowout win.

 In Week 10 against the Carolina Panthers, Heyward recorded 2 sacks as the Steelers won 52–21.
 Heyward finished the season with 51 tackles, 8 sacks, 3 passes defended, 1 forced fumble, and 1 fumble recovery.
 He was ranked 88th by his fellow players on the NFL Top 100 Players of 2019.

 2019

 In Week 4 against the Bengals, Heyward recorded 2.5 sacks and a forced fumble on Andy Dalton in the 27–3 win.
+He finished the 2019 season with nine sacks, 83 tackles, six passes defended, one forced fumble, and one fumble recovery.
 He was named to his third consecutive Pro Bowl.
 He was named First-team All-Pro for the second time in his career.
 He was ranked 84th by his fellow players on the NFL Top 100 Players of 2020.